xianghui/javascript101/content/lessons/1-3-functions.md

 ## Hoisting

-Javascript has a special behavior called **hoisting** which moves (variable or function) declarations to the top.
-If we were to change the above example to the following, you will realize that the browser no longer shows the not defined error.
+Javascript has a special behavior called **hoisting** which moves (variable or function) declarations to the top (_theoretically speaking, it does not really move the declarations to the top but this is an easy way to understand this concept_).

+If we were to change the above example to the following, you will realize that the browser no longer shows the `not defined` error.
 Instead, `y` is now undefined.
 It might look strange especially for those who are familiar with strongly typed languages like Java.
 The reason this is happening is because JS will move the variable declaration (`var y`) to the top of the function.

 ```javascript
 function bar1(x) {